Mrezagolbaba/frontend2000/README.md

 - `yarn run format`: Formats the codebase using Prettier.

 Feel free to modify and extend this project according to your needs.
 Happy coding!
+# Minor change to create a new commit